zks-protocol/zks-vpn/ZKS-Revised_Protocol.md

 **Guarantee**: No single entity in the network possesses both the Source IP and the Destination Data.

-## 3. Cryptography: Distributed Vernam Cipher
+## 3. Encryption: "Wasif-Vernam Cipher"

-Traffic is encrypted using a Double-Key One-Time Pad (Vernam Cipher), ensuring Information-Theoretic Security.
+Traffic is encrypted using the **Wasif-Vernam Cipher**, a distributed variant of the One-Time Pad ensuring Information-Theoretic Security.

 $$ Ciphertext = Plaintext \oplus K_{Local} \oplus K_{Remote} $$